-Having found a suitable definition for a social convention, we then study necessary and sufficient conditions for strategies to be neutrally stable.
+After extending the concept of neutral stability to games with endogenous separation, we study necessary and sufficient conditions for strategies to be neutrally stable.
 It turns out that, in most games, a necessary condition for a strategy to be neutrally stable is that it never breaks up with itself (i.e., with a partner using the same strategy).
 We also identify a sufficient condition for neutral stability: path-protection.
 A path-protecting strategy never leaves a partner who mimics its behavior and, if adopted by all the players in a population, it guarantees that any player who deviates from the equilibrium path obtains a strictly lower payoff than the population's average.
-These conditions are shown to guarantee neutral stability.
-The concept of path-protecting strategy generalizes the idea behind trust-building strategies, which appear in previous works focused on the Prisoner's Dilemma and in other games with a similar structure (Datta, 1996; Ghosh and Ray, 1996; Carmichael and MacLeod, 1997; Kranton, 1996; Fujiwara-Greve and Okuno-Fujiwara, 2009).